bhat0066/ProductList/README.md

 <H1>Shopify Mobile Developer Internship Question</H1>

 <H2>Problem</H2>
 You're a successful Shopify merchant!
-Your inventory has grown so much that you can�t keep track of them with your fingers anymore.
+Your inventory has grown so much that you can't keep track of them with your fingers anymore.
 Create a mobile app that displays a list of all the products your store sells.
 You want to quickly glance at them, so the list should also have the following:

 <ul>
   <li>The product image (just use the first image in the result, if there are any)</li>